ma-chengyuan/IconTweaks/README.md

 ## Why all this?

 Contrary to IOS, Android, at the very beginning, didn't specify what shape an app's icon should take.
-This of course grants developers the ultimate freedom to use whatever icon he/she wants to, but it also leads to problems to the overall consistency of the UI, especially when multiple icons are displayed together:
+This, of course, grants developers the ultimate freedom to use whatever icon he/she wants to, but it also leads to problems to the overall consistency of the UI, especially when multiple icons are displayed together:

 <img src="https://s1.ax1x.com/2020/08/10/aqAdz9.jpg" alt="aqAdz9.jpg" width="400" />